DeepGini: Prioritizing Massive Tests to Enhance the Robustness of Deep Neural Networks: Approach

-On the statistical view, we can observe that the problem of measuring the likelihood of misclassification actually has been transformed to the problem of measuring the purity of a bag.
-In fact, such a transformation follows the very spirit of the measurement of Gini impurity~\cite{quinlan1986induction}, which inspires us to propose DeepGini for measuring the likelihood of misclassification.
+On the statistical view, we can observe that the problem of measuring the likelihood of misclassification actually has been reduced to the problem of measuring the purity of a bag.
+In fact, such a reduction follows the very spirit of the measurement of Gini impurity~\cite{quinlan1986induction}, which inspires us to propose DeepGini for measuring the likelihood of misclassification.